GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **PWEService**: It is the core of the system, it has a role of services provider and tasks coordinator.
 The core of the logic aimed to fulfill our business goals is implemented here.
 * **CarSystem**: The component representing the on-board application of the car, its main functionalities are the ones related to the handling of a ride and the monitoring of the car status.
 It also offers presentation functionalities to give(receive) feedback to(from) the client.
 It expose its own interface to grant the central component control over its functionalities and uses a dedicated PWEInterface to ask for the server services and to send updates.
 * **MobileApp**: The component providing the client the access to the system.
 It fulfills only presentation functions.
-It behaves like a synchronous client and interacts with the central component through the ServiceAPIs in a call/response, classic client-server fashion.
+It behaves like an asynchronous client and interacts with the central component through the ServiceAPIs in classic client-server fashion.
 * **MonitoringWebApp**: The component providing operators of the company access to monitoring and configuration functionalities.
 It has only presentation functionalities(web pages) and communicates with the central component through the provided interface.

 Components to be integrated in the system:

-* **LegacySystem**: the already existing system of the company, our system will exploit its functionalities through the provided APIs.
+* **LegacySystem**: The already existing system of the company, our system will exploit its functionalities through the provided APIs.
-* **DBMS**: the system that will take care of the management of our data, integrated in our system using a specific driver.
+* **DBMS**: The system that will take care of the management of our data, integrated in our system using a specific driver.
-* **GoogleMaps and PayPal**: respectively the provider of the maps and the payment service(they are not in the diagram, their integration in the system will be discussed later on).
+* **GoogleMaps and PayPal**: Respectively the provider of the maps and the payment service(they are not in the diagram, their integration in the system will be discussed later on).

 ## 2.3 Component view